lukurd/lukurd/README.md

 - 👀 I’m interested in ... creating new experiences!
 - 🌱 I’m currently learning ... game development, music production, film making, content creation, XR developement, wearable technology...
 - 💞️ I’m looking to collaborate on ... nothing rn!
-- 📫 How to reach me ... on twitter @LukeyNFT
+- 📫 How to reach me ... suburbpeople@gmail.com

 <!---
 lukurd/lukurd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.